Here we demonstrate ACL sprain taping following an anterior cruciate ligament injury.

 However, the effectiveness of the tape will reduce over time as it stretches.

-You will need to be re-applied regularly to maintain support for the joint, particularly during competitive sport.
+You will need to re-apply regularly to maintain support for the joint, particularly during competitive sports.

 ACL support taping

 All taping techniques follow the same basic principles.